Basis-Theory/docs/source/includes/api-reference/_proxy.md

     Request header names can only contain alphanumeric characters, hyphens, and underscores.
     Headers names containing other characters will be discarded from the request.
     Response headers are unrestricted.
-If you must forward a restricted header to the proxy destination, as a workaround, you may add this header manually from within a request reactor.
+If you must forward a restricted header to the proxy destination, as a workaround, you may add this header manually from within a transform.
   </span>
 </aside>

 In some situations, you may want to tokenize or detokenize part of the request body.
-In order to do this, set the `application.id` property when [creating your reactor](#reactors-create-reactor).
+In order to do this, set the `application.id` property when [creating your Proxy](#proxies-create-a-proxy).
 This will inject a pre-configured Basis Theory JS instance into the request:

 <div class="center-column"></div>
 ```js